TedLuckins/SQL-Data-Warehouse-Project/docs/data_catalog.md

 # Data Catalog for Gold Layer

 ## Overview
-The Gold Layer is the business-level data representation, structured to support analytical and reporting use cases.
-It consists of **dimension tables** and **fact tables** for specific business metrics.
+The gold layer holds business-level data, structured for analytics and reports.
+It contains dimension tables for qualitative data and fact tables for quantitative business data.

 ---

 ### 1. **gold.dim_customers**
-- **Purpose:** Stores customer details enriched with demographic and geographic data.
+- **Purpose:** Stroes customer information such as as demographic and geographic data
 - **Columns:**

 | Column Name      | Data Type     | Description                                                                                   |